ADAM AND THE ANTS - Songs And Albums

 Nonetheless, Malcolm McLaren can be thanked for introducing Adam Ant to the distinctive Burundi tribal drum beats and chants.

-However, a new line-up and a new sound saw bigger commercial success for the band.
-Released in 1980, "Kings Of The Wild Frontier" spawned three hit singles, "Dog Eat Dog" which reached no.4 in the UK charts, "Antmusic" which reached no.2 and the title track which reached no.2 again.
+A new line-up and a new sound saw bigger commercial success for the band.
+Released in a year later in November 1980, the second studio album Kings Of The Wild Frontier reached No.1 in the UK album charts, achieving a Platinum sales certificate.
+It also achieved Gold in the U.S., and spawned three hit singles, "Dog Eat Dog" which reached no.4 in the UK charts, "Antmusic" which reached no.2, and the title track which also reached no.2.

-Another album "Vive Le Rock" released in September 1985 just failed to reach the top 40, reaching no.42.
-However, the single "Apollo 9" did hit no.13 a whole year earlier in September 1984.
-The one year gap between the release of this single and the album probably didn't do Adam Ant any favours as pop music buyers are a fickle bunch!
+Another album "Vive Le Rock" (released in September 1985) just failed to reach the top 40, reaching no.42.
+However, the single "Apollo 9" managed to reach no.13 a whole year earlier in September 1984.
+The one year gap between the release of this single and the album probably didn't do Adam Ant any favours, as pop music buyers are a fickle bunch!